UCSD-RHC-Lab/GARRY/README.md

     2. You're not in a folder where you can access the root folder of the app `GARRY-Flutter`.
 You can do so by going to File -> Open Folder, and choose either GARRY-Flutter or any of its parent directories.
   * Alternatively, instead of using VS Code in step 4, you could also open up a terminal, navigate to `GARRY-Flutter/lib`, and enter `flutter run main.dart`.

-### MATLAB
-1. In the command window, run `server = GarryMatlabServer(4000, <robot IP address>)`, replacing `<robot IP address>` with the robot's IP address (as a string).
-2. If you wish to stop the server at any point, type in `server.stop`.
-More commands can be found in jebej's GitHub repo as linked above.

 ## Usage
 The following breaks down the important elements necessary to use each aspect of our system.